3dreamengine/3DreamEngine/README.md

 # Development

-Due to rapid changes to 3Dream I am working on a separate beta branch.
+Due to rapid changes to 3Dream I am sometimes working on a separate beta branch.

 # Documentation

 Undocumented features are subject to change.
-They will receive proper documentation once finished.
+They will receive a proper documentation once finished.

 [Documentation hosted on GitHub](https://3dreamengine.github.io/3DreamEngine/)

+[Emmy-love-api](https://github.com/EmmyLua/Emmy-love-api) recommended for proper EmmyLua support.

 # How to use?